fishertsau/PotPro54/tests/AddOnAndOptionFeature.md

 # What should we do to Add on?
-- Create page
+ok - Create page
-- Store
+ok - Store
-- Edit page
+ok - Edit page
-- Update
+ok - Update
-- List view
+ok - List view
-- See Detail
+ok - See Detail

 - Can not be deleted